 You can do all of these things, as long as you know and implement risk management.
 It starts with understanding some of the biggest misconceptions about risk, along with some of the major mistakes that people make in risk management.

-Because misconceptions about risk can do a lot of damage and hinder your ability to take full advantage of the benefits that come with a strong risk management approach, here are some of the things that you should know about risk and risk management.
+Because misconceptions about risk can do a lot of damage and hinder your ability to take full advantage of the benefits of a strong risk management approach, here are some of the things that you should know about risk and risk management.

 With this knowledge, you’ll be able to implement risk management into any project you lead, and you can boost the odds of successfully completing projects without hitting snags along the way.

-By “short,” we mean 20 or fewer.
-Rather than putting in minimal effort in identifying potential problems and their odds of arising during a project, it’s important to really take your time, and it is best to involve the project’s stakeholders.
-By the time you’re done, you shouldn’t be surprised to find that you have identified hundreds of risks.
+Rather than putting in minimal effort in identifying potential problems and their odds of arising during a project, it’s important to really take your time, and it is best to involve as many of the project’s stakeholders as possible.
+By the time you’re done, you shouldn’t be surprised to find that you have identified hundreds of risks on a large project.

-Instead, qualitative and quantitative risk analysis should be done later in the process.
-Evaluating risks at the wrong time decreases the number of total risks identified.
+Risk identification is its own process, then it is followed by qualitative and quantitative risk analysis.
+Evaluating risks as you identify them bogs down the process and decreases the number of risks identified.
 Focus on one step at a time, and the first step is to simply identify risks.

-4. Remember: the risks that are identified are not really risks.
+- Remember: The risks that are identified are only probabilities.

-To clarify, a risk is an event that is uncertain, and it is something that might end up negatively impacting anything from your budget to your team’s ability to complete their tasks.
-So, as an example, if your project has too few resources, this is not a risk; rather, it is a fact that must be addressed in the project management plan.
+To clarify, a risk is an event that is uncertain.
+It is something that may negatively impact anything from your budget to your team’s ability to complete their tasks.
+So, as an example, if your project has too few resources, this is not a risk.
+It is a fact.
+One risk of operating with too few resources is going over budget; another is going over schedule.
+The fact of too few resources must be addressed in the project management plan.

 For example, a risk of “poor communication” is too nondescript to be useful in the risk management process.
 Risks should be described fully.
 So, in this example, the risk would be identified as such: “poor communication of customers’ needs regarding installation of system XYZ will cause two weeks of rework.”